-Circulating the internet are several articles deriding parents who put a staggering amount of time and expense into their child’s little league sports ambition.
-They argue such efforts are unreasonable because, among other things, your kids aren’t going pro, they probably aren’t getting scholarships, repeated impact from the same sport will deteriorate their joints sooner, and excessive specialization in a particular sport won’t give them the chance to explore other interests so in the end, they’ll move out of state and hate you for it.
+There are several articles making the case that ultra-competitive sports at young ages are terrible.
+Some argue, among other things, it is a waste of time because your kids aren’t going pro, they also aren’t getting scholarships, repeated impact from the same sport will deteriorate their joints sooner, and excessive specialization in a particular sport won’t give them the chance to explore other interests.
+In the end, they’ll move out of state and hate you for it.

 Consider these facts: